- Virtual Reality

 How does the Oculus Rift work?

-Picture a set of ski goggles in which a large cellphone screen replaces the glass.
-The screen displays two images side by side, one for each eye.
-A set of lenses is placed on top of the screen, focusing and reshaping the picture for each eye, and creating a stereoscopic 3D image.
+Picture a set of ski goggles but instead of miles of fresh powder, you're transported into space or underwater.
+The Rift accomplishes this using a pair of screens that displays two images side by side, one for each eye.
+A set of lenses is placed on top of the panels, focusing and reshaping the picture for each eye, and creating a stereoscopic 3D image.
 The goggles have embedded sensors that monitor the wearer's head motions and adjust the image accordingly.
-The latest version of the Oculus Rift is bolstered by an external positional-tracking accessory, which helps track head movements more accurately.
-The result is the sensation that you are looking around a 3D world.
+The latest version of the Oculus Rift is bolstered by an external positional-tracking sensor, which helps track head movements more accurately.
+The end result is the sensation that you are looking around a 3D world.

 What about augmented reality?

-Augmented reality (AR) involves superimposing graphics over a view of the real world, such as a cellphone's camera or the prism display of Google Glass.
-Since Oculus Rift lets you see only a 3D world, and not the real world, it can't do AR.
-However, the execs at Oculus VR have said that maybe one day, they will add cameras to the goggles, allowing you to see the real world when you're not in a game.
-Such a setup would let you add three-dimensional graphics on top of the camera feed and allow for augmented reality.
-Considering what Rift creators have indicated in the past, this is not likely to happen with the first consumer version.
+Augmented reality (AR) involves superimposing graphics over a view of the real world, such as a smartphone's camera or the lenses in Microsoft's HoloLens glasses.
+While Oculus Rift lets you see a 3D world, it lacks a camera to allow wears to see outside the headset which means it can't do AR.
+However, the execs at Oculus VR have said that maybe one day, they will add cameras to the goggles, allowing you to see the real world when you're not in a game similar to the Samsung Gear VR and the HTC Vive.
+Such a setup would potentially let you add three-dimensional graphics on top of the camera feed and allow for augmented reality.

 What's the latest news about the Oculus Rift?